 During stressful times, people often turn to nature to find some peace and relax.
 Big bushy trees and colorful flowers are what catch the eye of most people.
 The Trumpet Vine (Campsis radicans) is one of our floral head-turners because of its flower shape and color.

-As a woody perennial vine, caring for this plant is trouble-free.
+As a fast growing perennial vine, caring for this plant is trouble-free.
 However, if left untouched it can cause damage to existing vegetation and fixtures.

 Campsis radicans is commonly known as the Trumpet Vine but is also known as the Trumpet Creeper, Devil’s Shoestring, Cow Vine, Hellvine, Common Trumpet Creeper, Hummingbird vine, Cow Itch Vine, and Foxglove Vine.
 It belongs to the Bignoniaceae family, which is characterized as woody climbers with flamboyant flowers.